pingcap/docs-cn/br/br-log-command-line.md

 - `--dry-run`: run the command but do not really delete the files.
 - `--until`: delete all log backup data before the specified timestamp.
 - `--storage`: the backup storage address.
-The log backup data can only be stored in shared file systems or Amazon S3.
-For details, refer to [Amazon S3 storage](/br/backup-storage-S3.md).
+Currently, BR supports shared file systems, Amazon S3, GCS, or Azure Blob Storage as the storage for log backup.
+For details, see [Amazon S3 storage](/br/backup-storage-S3.md), [GCS storage](/br/backup-storage-gcs.md), and [Azure blob storage](/br/backup-storage-azblob.md).

 Usage example: